Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are her favorite.

 Red (aka, 赤): Red represents strength, vitality and power, as the red disc in the Japanese flag implies.
 Samurais back in the civil war period also liked wearing red, or more notably, having red samurai sword sheaths.

 In religion, red was seen as a color of protection from evil and disasters.
 Many torii gates outside of Shinto shrines are clad in red.

 Indigo or Japan Blue (ao, 青): A protective color.
 Real indigo, made naturally without chemicals and straight from the Japanese Indigo plant is called Japan Blue.
 They were used by noblemen and samurais but later became widely worn.

-Indigo dyed fabric were favored by the samurais as the treated cloth held many beneficial qualities; they included being antibacterial hence keeping wounds clean, they were stiffer, odor resistant, dirt resistant and bonus points for being fire retardant (up to 1500°F or 815°C) — they were also worn by firefighters back in the day.
+Indigo dyed fabric was favored by the samurais as the treated cloth held many beneficial qualities; they included being antibacterial hence keeping wounds clean, they were stiffer, odor resistant, dirt resistant and bonus points for being fire retardant (up to 1500°F or 815°C)—they were also worn by firefighters back in the day.

 Purple (murasaki, 紫): The color of royalty.
-Tracing back to ancient Japan, where social hierarchy divided people into class or rank systems, purple was the color exclusive to the highest ranking officials and the imperial family.
-Anyone else were forbidden to wear anything in this color.
+Tracing back to ancient Japan, where social hierarchy divided people into class or rank systems, purple was the color exclusive to the highest-ranking officials and the imperial family.
+Anyone else was forbidden to wear anything in this color.
 In noh theater, only costumes of emperors and gods were depicted in purple.

-The dye required to color fabrics purple were historically expensive as the plants used in the dye extraction were hard to grow.
+The dye required to color fabrics purple was historically expensive as the plants used in the dye extraction were hard to grow.
 Further solidifying it as a color unique to the upper class.

 Japanese Serpent Tattoo Design Elements and What They Mean